• Skip to primary navigation

 Instructions

 • Add almond butter, maple syrup and chocolate chips into a medium microwave safe bowl.
-Melt for about 45 seconds or very hot.
-Remove from microwave and stir well, until it becomes a smooth mixture.
+Melt for about 1 minute or very hot.
+Remove from microwave and stir well, until it becomes smooth.

 • Add almond flour, cocoa powder and salt.
 Stir well to make a make a smooth dough and shiny dough.